pojntfx/r3map/README.md

 Migration refers to moving a resource like a memory region and moving it from one host to another.
 While mounts are optimized to have low initialization latencies and the best possible throughput performance, migrations are optimized to have the smallest possible downtime, where downtime refers to the typically short period in the migration process where neither the source nor the destination host can write to the resource that is being migrated.
 To optimize for this, migrations have a two-phase protocol which splits the device initialization and critical migration phases into two distinct parts, which keeps downtime to a minimum.
 To learn more about mounts, see the [Pull-Based Synchronization with Migrations](https://pojntfx.github.io/networked-linux-memsync/main.html#pull-based-synchronization-with-migrations) chapter in the accompanying thesis.

+### Path, Slice and File Frontends

+In order to make adoption of r3map for new and existing applications as frictionless as possible, multiple frontends with different layers of abstraction are provided, for both mounts and migrations.
+These frontends make it possible to access the resource with varying degrees of transparency, with individual chunks only being fetched as they are needed or being fetched pre-emptively, depending on the API chosen.

+The path frontend is the simplest one; it simply exposes a resource as a block device and returns the path, which can then be read/written to/from by the application consuming the resource.
+The slice frontend adds a layer of indirection which exposes the resource as a `[]byte` by `mmap`ing the block device and integrating it with the resources' lifecycle, making it possible to access the resource in a more transparent way.
+Similarly so, the file frontend exposes the block device as a file integrated with the resource lifecycle, making it easier to use r3map for applications that already use a file interface.

+> ⚠️ Note that the Go garbage collector is currently known to [cause deadlocks in some cases with the slice frontend](https://pojntfx.github.io/networked-linux-memsync/main.html#limitations) if the application using it runs in the same process.
+To work around this, prefer using the file frontend, or make sure that the client application is started in a separate process if the slice frontend is being used.

 ## License

 r3map (c) 2023 Felicitas Pojtinger and contributors